 - Armstrong & Arthur Charitable Trust for Lesbians - a Wellington region charitable trust

-- Christchurch lesbians - information on the Women's Centre website and on Lesbian News Aotearoa
+- Christchurch lesbians - information on the Women's Centre website

 - Beso Queenstown - a monthly LGBT party - on facebook